-IEP teams are responsible for determining whether students with disabilities will be assessed with the general statewide assessment or with the Florida Alternate Assessment.
-The IEP team should consider the student's present level of educational performance in reference to the Florida Standards and the Next Generation Sunshine State Sunshine Standards.
+IEP teams are responsible for determining whether students with disabilities will be assessed with the general statewide assessment or with the Florida Standards Alternate Assessment.
+The IEP team should consider the student's present level of educational performance in reference to the B.E.S.T. standards and the state academic standards.
 The IEP team should also be knowledgeable of guidelines and the use of appropriate testing accommodations.

-In order to facilitate informed and equitable decision making, IEP teams should answer each of the following questions when determining the appropriate assessment.
+In order to facilitate informed and equitable decision making, IEP teams shall answer each of the following questions when determining the appropriate assessment.